MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 :::image type="content" source="media/eks-web-rearchitect/application-gateway-for-containers-aks.png" alt-text="Architecture diagram of the solution based on Azure Application Gateway for Containers.":::

 This innovative product enhances the experience for developers and administrators as part of Azure's Application Load Balancing portfolio.
 It builds upon the capabilities of the [Application Gateway Ingress Controller (AGIC)][agic] and allows Azure Kubernetes Service (AKS) customers to utilize Azure's native Application Gateway load balancer.
 This guide will walk you through deploying an [Azure Kubernetes Service (AKS)][aks] cluster with an [Application Gateway for Containers][azure-agc] in a fully-automated manner, supporting both bring your own (BYO) and managed by ALB deployments.
-As described in the previous [section](#azure-application-gateway-for-containers), the Application Gateway for Containers offers several features:
+The [Application Gateway for Containers][azure-agc] offers several features:

 - [Load Balancing](/azure/application-gateway/for-containers/overview#load-balancing-features): Efficiently distributes incoming traffic across multiple containers for optimal performance and scalability.
 - [Gateway API Implementation](/azure/application-gateway/for-containers/overview#implementation-of-gateway-api): Supports the Gateway API, allowing you to define routing rules and policies in a Kubernetes-native way.